nathaniel28/beats/README.md

 * Charts and the accompanying music are kept in different files; I need a better method of finding the music given a chart as the current solution is just looking for foo given the chart foo.chart
 * Textures for notes
 * A config file for keybindings etc.
+* Clean up the code!
+This is difficult because OpenGL is a giant state machine, and doesn't abstract into nice classes very easily.
+I think helper functions are the way to go, but since they all need to access a million variables, keeping all the mess in one scope is convenient, and I don't see a state struct helping at all.
 ## Stuff that has been done
 * Shaders!
 * Keybindings are modifiable, but the current values are hardcoded